Race or ethnicity

 COVID-19 has harmed communities of color more than other groups.
 This is a result of institutionalized racism and structural inequities.
 There is no biological or genetic difference in COVID-19 risk by race.
 In general, people of different races engage in the same prevention measures.

-This dashboard shows a comparison of cases, deaths, and the San Francisco population.
-If all race or ethnicity groups were impacted at the same rate, the percent of cases or deaths would equal the population percentage.
-When a race or ethnicity group represents a higher percent of cases or deaths than the population, they are more affected.
+This dashboard shows a comparison of COVID-19 deaths by race or ethnicity to the San Francisco population.
+If all race or ethnicity groups were impacted at the same rate, the percent of deaths would equal the population percentage.
+When a race or ethnicity group represents a higher percent of deaths than the population then they are more affected.

 City Response